2E0PGS/blog/_posts/2021-02-20-storage-architecture-optical-backups.md

 * MP3 only I would fire out: `ISO 9660+Joilet`
 * Anything else like MP4, MKV I would fire out `UDF`.
 * If you're really worried about compatibility then just use: `ISO 9660+Joliet+UDF` if that doesn't work its probably not worth debugging further as you will expend 8 discs for each combination of file type and file system type if you wanted a unique combination test.
+* It seems most systems these days are not worried about file system type but are more worried about codec.